 About My Migraine Voice Survey

 The My Migraine Voice survey was a global survey assessing the worldwide migraine burden from the patient's perspective.1,4 Data was collected via a 30-minute online questionnaire fielded in 31 countries between

 Participants were recruited via online panels in all countries.
 In 12 countries, some participants were recruited through patient advocacy organizations (

 The average age of respondents was 39.4 Sixty-three percent were married and 73 percent reported that they were employed in some capacity (full-time, part-time, self-employed or studying).4 The survey highlighted the chronic nature of migraine, with more than one in three respondents (37 percent) reporting they have been affected for 16 or more years.4

-The study was conducted by the market research company Gesellschaft für Konsumforschung (GfK) in Switzerland.
-Full results of the survey will be released at future scientific congresses and in peer-reviewed publications.
+The study was conducted by the market research company Gesellschaft für Konsumforschung (GfK) in

 People with frequent migraine may lose more than half their life to migraine.
 They endure debilitating pain, physical impairment, and live in constant dread of the next attack – all of which is compounded by a widespread misperception of the disease.5 The 2016 Global Burden of Disease Study ranks migraine among the top 10 causes of years lived with disability worldwide.6 Migraine is associated with personal and societal burdens of pain, disability, and financial cost, and it remains under-recognized and under-treated.5

 About Amgen and Novartis Neuroscience Collaboration